Xanax is a benzodiazepine, while Adderall is a stimulant. Under the supervision of a doctor, the drugs may be safe to use together.

 As Xanax and similar drugs depress brain activity and can make a person feel sleepy, they are dangerous to take with any other medication that has similar effects.

 While opioids are the leading cause of drug related overdose, benzodiazepines, such as Xanax, followed closely behind in 2016.
-Xanax was involved in 6,209 overdose deaths that year, accounting for 9.8 percent of all drug overdose deaths.

 The way Adderall and Xanax interact depends on many factors, including a person’s overall health.